• Share this on:

 Phytosanitary inspection

 The EU inspects food products to protect citizens, animals and plants from diseases and pests.
 Common tools are food inspections and phytosanitary certificates.
 Special phytosanitary certificates are issued for plants or plant products that can be reproduced within Europe after import, such as for food containing seeds.
-Herbs and spice traders only require phytosanitary certificates for seeds used for sowing and for fresh herbs and spices, such as garlic, ginger and fresh herbs.
-For more details on exporting fresh herbs to Europe, read the CBI’s study about exporting fresh herbs to Europe.
+Traders of herbs and spices require phytosanitary certificates only for seeds used for sowing and for fresh herbs and spices, such as fresh garlic, ginger and herbs.
+For more details on exporting fresh herbs to Europe, read the CBI’s study about exporting fresh herbs to Europe

 2. What additional requirements and certifications do buyers ask for in spices and herbs?

 European buyers often have additional requirements, beyond legal obligations.
-These often concern the European Spice Association’s (ESA) quality minima for the product itself.
+Many of these requirements concern the European Spice Association (ESA) quality minima for specific products.
 Others relate to food safety, and sustainable and ethical business practices.

 Product quality requirements

 Product quality is a key issue for European buyers.
-Several factors determine the quality of spices and herbs, including subjective aspects like flavour and colour.
-Buyers will often ask suppliers to comply with the ESA’s quality minima.
+Several factors determine the quality of spices and herbs, including subjective aspects, like flavour and colour.
+Buyers often ask suppliers to comply with the ESA quality minima (available to ESA members only).

 While the applied quality criteria vary by product, several are used for all herbs and spices: